jwwolfe/soldbyjoelwolfe.com/posts/19-whiskey-smash.md

 I used Larceny Bourbon in this Whiskey Smash.
 You could make it with many whiskeys.
 I like a good bourbon, rye, or Irish.

 In this recipe, I call for the use of plain white granulated sugar instead of the usual simple syrup.
 This isn't a requirement, you could use simple syrup here, but the muddling process and the amount of crushed ice used here are enough dilution, so I go for the direct sweetener.
+The amount is also just my personal prefernce, feel free to adjust according to taste.

 ### History